abaillet/Supersonic-Flow-over-a-Flat-Plate/README.md

 The meat of the code is in the MacCormack.py file, whcih contains all the functions for the program to integrate the PDEs.

-There are some minor discrepancies in the graphs generated w.r.t to those in Anderson, but I think the discrepancy is smal enough to be neglected.
+There are some minor discrepancies in the graphs generated w.r.t to those in Anderson, but I think the discrepancy is small enough to be neglected.